adriannebulao/mini-serverless-infra/README.md

 This project is a serverless backend built with AWS CDK, Lambda, API Gateway, and DynamoDB using a single-table design.
 It manages employees, projects, and their assignments with full CRUD operations and efficient data modeling patterns.

+## Architecture Overview

+This project consists of two independently deployable stacks:

+- **Backend Stack** (`MiniServerlessBackendStack`)
+  Handles all business logic using AWS Lambda, API Gateway, and DynamoDB with a single-table design

+- **Frontend Stack** (`MiniReactFrontendStack`)
+  Deploys a static React frontend to an S3 bucket configured for static website hosting

 ## Tech Stack

 - **AWS CDK (Cloud Development Kit)** - Infrastructure as Code using TypeScript to define AWS resources like DynamoDB tables, Lambda functions, and API Gateway routes
 - **AWS Lambda** - Serverless compute service to handle business logic for employee, project, and assignment operations
 - **AWS API Gateway** - Provides RESTful HTTP endpoints that trigger Lambda functions
-- **AWS DynamoDB** - NoSQL database using a single-table design to effectively store employees, projects, assignments, in a scalable way
+- **AWS DynamoDB** - NoSQL database using a single-table design to effectively store employees, projects, assignments in a scalable way

 ## Getting Started